1 Language Models: What and Why

 One can better control how past information is passed along with so-called memory cells.
 One commonly used type of memory cell is the LSTM (Long Short-term Memory).

 In Section 1.2 we saw the main types of language models and we showed how neural nets enable better training of LMs.
 We also saw how important it is for LMs to be able to keep state and how RNNs can be used for that, but training these is costly and they don’t work as well as we’d expect.
-Attention mechanisms and the Transformer architecture address precisely these points, as we’ll see next.
+Attention mechanisms and the Transformer architecture address these points, as we’ll see next.

-1.3 Attention and the Transformer Revolution
+1.3 Attention and the Transformer revolution

 If you are interested in modern NLP, you will have heard the terms Attention and Transformers being thrown around recently.
 You might not understand exactly what they are, but you picked up a few hints and you have a feeling Transformers are a significant part of modern LLMs—and that they have something to do with Attention.